ankitvaish405/Wanderlust/README.md

 - **Sign Up:** Create an account to access all features.
 - **Create a Listing:** List a property with all necessary details.
-- **Search for Properties:** Use the search bar and filters to find accommodations.
-- **Book a Property:** Reserve a stay and complete the booking process.
 - **Leave a Review:** Share your experience by leaving reviews on properties.

 ---